nachiketdhamankar/solutions-overthewire.org/Bandit.md

-Alternative method :- (Trial and error) Keep on trying each file with file -f command.
+Alternative method :- (Trial and error) Find the number of files by a ls -a command and then keep on trying each file with file -f command.

 Ex. : file -f -file00 and so on